-B. Definitions for these categories will be maintained in the Committee of Past Presidents' operation guide and will be included in the Fellow proposal package to provide guidance to the initiators.
+B. Definitions for these categories are included in the Fellow proposal package to provide guidance to the initiators.
 The definitions may be revised from time to time by the Committee of Past Presidents to reflect current practice.

 - A. The Board of Governors is responsible for establishing the guidelines for the election of Fellows.
 The details that the Committee of Past Presidents follows in electing Fellows are included in its operation guide. - B. Initiators of unsuccessful candidates for election will be notified in writing of the specific reasons for the decision and options to improve their nomination form/package.